ycatsh/boring-fox/README.md

 ### Weather Information
 ![3](https://github.com/ycatsh/Smart-Fox/assets/91330011/4e98d673-1f33-4d5d-b20c-426116ae58c3)
 <br>
 Check the weather right on your Firefox homepage for convenient access to up-to-date information.
-To set this up make an account with [openweathermap](https://openweathermap.org/) and use your API key in the `config.js file.
+To set this up make an account with [openweathermap](https://openweathermap.org/) and paste your API key in the `scripts/temp.js` file.

 <br>

 ### Useful Tools
 ![4](https://github.com/ycatsh/Smart-Fox/assets/91330011/ac75ab68-a842-4ce3-baf2-0286e4178713)
 <br>
-Convert currencies whenever you want.
-To set conversion up make an account with [exchangerate-api](https://app.exchangerate-api.com/) and use your API key in the `config.js` file.
+Convert currencies and units whenever you want.
+To set up currency conversion make an account with [exchangerate-api](https://app.exchangerate-api.com/) and use paste API key in the `scripts/conv.js` file.

 <br>